 When speaking to the insurance claims adjuster, be careful what you say.
 Do not apologize for the truck accident or admit to any amount of fault.
 Do not give the insurance company permission to record a statement from you.
 When answering questions about the truck accident, keep your answers short and simple.
 Avoid long, narrative answers.
 If the insurance company accepts your claim and offers of settlement, do not accept it until you’ve spoken to an attorney.
 Initial settlement offers are often inadequate and do not represent the true value of the victim’s injuries.

 No, all truck accident cases do not go to court.
-Most truck accident lawsuits settle at the insurance stage with an agreement between the plaintiff and the defendant’s insurance company.
+Most truck accident lawsuits settle at the insurance stage with an agreement between the plaintiff, their truck accident lawyer, and the defendant’s insurance company.
 A settlement resolves the legal dispute for a certain amount of money.
-An injury claim may have to go to trial in West Virginia, however, if the insurance company wrongfully denies benefits or refuses to offer a reasonable settlement.
+An injury claim may have to go to trial, however, if the insurance company wrongfully denies benefits or refuses to offer a reasonable settlement.

-You will have better odds of achieving a satisfactory settlement if you hire an attorney to negotiate your truck accident claim for you.
+You will have better odds of achieving a satisfactory settlement if you hire a Morgantown truck accident attorney to negotiate your truck accident claim for you.
 Insurance companies respect attorneys and know that they have the power to go to trial.
 This motivates them to treat your claim fairly and evaluate your losses honestly.
 If your case does have to go to trial, an attorney will be able to represent you before a judge and jury.